 This financial report is designed to provide a general overview of the Rochester Land Bank Corporation's finances for all those with an interest in the corporation's finances.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to: Rochester Land Bank Corporation, City Hall - Room 1258, 30 Church Street, Rochester, NY 14614.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to: Rochester Land Bank Corporation, City Hall - Room 125B, 30 Church Street, Rochester, NY 14614.

-ROCHESTER LAND BANK CORPORATION (A COMPONENT UNIT OF CITY OF ROCHESTER) STATEMENTS OF NET POSITION For the Years Ended June 30,
+ROCHESTER LAND BANK CORPORATION (A COMPONENT UNIT OF THE CITY OF ROCHESTER, NEW YORK) STATEMENTS OF NET POSITION JUNE 30,